+-•

+sons for in our minds

+care for in our minds.

+2. There are certain things that we are not to let

+3

+or thought life.

+or modelline.

-- 1. There are certain things that we are to and no longer care for in our minds. - There are certain things that we are not to let or thought life. - There are certain things upon which we are not to or gaze. - There are certain things that we are not to cultivate, - 5.
+- 3. There are certain things upon which we are not to or gaze. - 4.
+There are certain things that we are not to cultivate, - 5.
 There are certain things that we must let for lack of nourishment.